Truth & Reconciliation Statement

 Land Acknowledgement

-In the spirit of Truth and Reconciliation, we honor and acknowledge the traditional Treaty 7 territory of the Iyârhe [E-a-hay] (Stoney) Nakoda Nations of the Bearspaw, Chiniki [Chin-i-kee], and Goodstoney Nations, the Blackfoot Confederacy of Kainai [Guy-neye], Piikani [Bee-gun-nee], and Siksika [Sig-sig-ga] Nations, the Tsuu T’ina [Soot-tin-a] Nation of the Dene people, the Ktunaxa [k-too-nah-ha], Secwépemc [seck-wep-em], Mountain Cree, and Métis Nation of Alberta Region III.
+In the spirit of Truth and Reconciliation, we honor and acknowledge the traditional Treaty 7 territory of the Iyârhe [E-a-hay] (Stoney) Nakoda Nations of the Bearspaw, Chiniki [Chin-i-kee], and Goodstoney Nations, the Blackfoot Confederacy of Kainai [Guy-neye], Piikani [Bee-gun-nee], and Siksika [Sig-sig-ga] Nations, the Tsuu T’ina [Soot-tin-a] Nation of the Dene people, the Ktunaxa [k-too-nah-ha], Secwépemc [seck-wep-em], Mountain Cree, and Métis Nation of Alberta District 4 within the Battle River Territory.

 As Treaty people, we acknowledge the past, present, and future generations of these Nations, and are grateful to have the opportunity to live, work, play, and rest on these lands.
 We commit to living in right relations and working to advance Truth and Reconciliation.